kthouz/Churning/README.md

 # Churn Prediction - QWE INC

-This notebook is about building a model to predict churners at QWE INC.
+QWE is a telecom company suffering from the churning of their members.
+So far, the churning rate is about 5% and the company is interested in building a model to predict potential churners.

+This notebook contains the analysis of data leading to the predictive model.
+The work consists in data cleaning, deriving new features, exploratory data analysis and hypothesis testing, building of the predictive model and recommendations.
+The data provided was structured and missing data were previously imputed with 0.

 ### Contents